microcraft/BungeePermsEx/README.md

-# BungeePerms
+# BungeePermsEx
 a permissions plugin for BungeeCord

-BungeePerms is a permissions plugin for BungeeCord and Spigot.
+BungeePermsEx is a permissions plugin for BungeeCord and Spigot.
 It overrides the built-in permissions systems so you don't need BungeeCord/Spigot permissions (anymore).
-BungeePerms can form a network so that it's a single system managing all permissions in your network.
+BungeePermsEx can form a network so that it's a single system managing all permissions in your network.

 **Functionality:**